ZelinC/Genetic-Programming-trading-rules-searching/README.md

 ```

 * step 3: source the file
 ```
-code
+source('Double_Evolution_GP_backend.R')
+source('Source_preparation.R')
 ```

-* step 4: wait for couple of hours
+* step 4: wait for couple of hours or leave the computer for a night depends on the scale of the searching task.

 * step 5: collect and visualise the results